ChristianLempa/homelab/README.md

 # homelab
-This is my entire homelab documentation files.
-Here you'll find notes, setups, and configurations for infrastructure, applications, networking, and more.
+This is my homelab!
+Here you'll find deployments, workflows, and configurations for all my homelab infra, apps, and more.